Yuri05/Test20/V11/README.md

 ## Notes
 * The limitation of max.
 5000 output time points per simulation was dropped.
 Now **arbitrary** number of output time points per simulation can be defined.
 This does not have influence on the simulation time but might have impact e.g. on the memory consumption or on the plotting time in charts.
-Thus if you have old projects with very high output resolution - please check it (and adjust if required) before simulationg
+Thus, if you have old projects with very high output resolution - please check it (and adjust if required) before simulating
 * PDF reports (of simulations and building blocks) are not supported anymore.